microsoft/MLOpsTemplate/src/workshop/documents/part_3.md

 - Learn how to automate and orchestrate common tasks such as environment setup, training, testing by setting up a unit test workflow to run when code is updated in your branch

 ## Steps
 1. Create your own development branch where you can make and track changes.
-This branch will be your development area to create and test new code or pipelines before committing or merging the code into a common branch, such as ```integration```.
+This branch will be your development branch to create and test new code or pipelines before committing or merging the code into a common branch, such as `integration`.

-    How:
     - Navigate to the repo if not already there by running ```cd PATH_TO_REPO``` with the proper path to the cloned location.
-    - Run following command to create a new branch named "yourname-dev"
+    - Run following command to create a new branch named `yourname-dev`
         ```bash
         git checkout -b yourname-dev
         ```